parcelcraft/docs/full-page-app/bulk-shipping.md

 ![The Review customs step for a batch](/images/v2/create-shipment-customs-tab.png)

-You can't buy until customs are complete: the footer shows **Review customs** in place of the buy button until every international shipment has its items declared and the declaration is signed.
+You can't buy until the customs declarations are complete: the footer shows **Review customs** in place of the buy button until every international shipment has its items declared and the declaration is signed.
 See [International shipments](/docs/international-shipping/international-shipments) for